-"Marx came to the study of French socialism and political economy with a socialist world outlook, and his aim as regards knowledge was to provide a 'theoretical foundation' for his world outlook in order to 'safeguard' his initial value.
-He found the law of value in Ricardo . . . but the conclusion which the French Socialists had drawn from Ricardo could not satisfy Marx in his endeavour to 'safeguard' his E-value115 brought into a vital-difference, i.e., his 'world outlook,' for these conclusions had already entered as a component part into the content of his initial value in the form of 'indignation at the robbery of the workers,' and so forth.
-The conclusions were rejected as 'being formally untrue economically' for they are 'simply an application of morality to political economy.'
-'But what formally may be economically incorrect, may all the same be correct from the point of view of world history.
+"Marx came to the study of French socialism and political economy with a socialist world outlook, and his aim as regards knowledge was to provide the 'theoretical foundation' for his world outlook in order to 'safeguard' his initial value.
+He found the law of value in Ricardo ... but the conclusions which the French Socialists drew from Ricardo could not satisfy Marx in his endeavour to 'safeguard' his E-value brought into a vital-difference, i.e., his 'world outlook', for these conclusions had already entered as a component part into the content of his initial value in the form of 'indignation at the robbery of the workers', and so forth.
+The conclusions were rejected as 'being formally untrue economically' for they are 'simply an application of morality to political economy'.
+'But what may be formally untrue economically, may all the same be true from the point of view of world history.
 If the moral consciousness of the mass declares an economic fact to be unjust, that is a proof that the fact itself has been outlived, that other economic facts have made their appearance, owing to which the former one has become unbearable and untenable.
 Therefore, a very true economic content may be concealed behind the formal economic incorrectness."
 (From Engels' preface to Karl Marx's The Poverty of Philosophy.)

 Having quoted the above passage from Engels, Blei continues: "In the above quotation the middle section (Medialabschnitt) of the dependent series which interests us here is detached [abgehoben-a technical term of Avenarius' implying: reached the consciousness, separated off].
-After the 'cognition' that an 'economic fact' must be concealed behind the 'moral consciousness of injustice,' comes the final section [Finalabschnitt: the theory of Marx is a statement, i.e., an E-value, i.e., a vital-difference which passes through three stages, three sections, initial, middle and final: Initialabschnitt, Medialabschnitt, Finalabschnitt . . . i.e., the 'cognition' of that 'economic fact.'
-Or, in other words, the task now is to 'find again' the initial value, his 'world outlook,' in the 'economic facts' in order to 'safeguard' the initial value.
-This definite variation of the dependent series already contains the Marxist metaphysics, regardless of how the 'cognised' appears in the final section (Finalabschnitt).
-'The socialist world outlook,' as an independent E-value, 'absolute truth,' is 'given a basis' 'retrospectively' by means of a 'special' theory of knowledge, namely, the economic system of Marx and the materialist theory of history. . . .
-By means of the concept of surplus value the 'subjective' 'truth.' in the Marxist world outlook finds its 'objective truth,' in the theory of knowledge of the 'economic categories' - the safeguarding of the initial value is completed and metaphysics has retrospectively received its critique of knowledge" (pp. 384-86).
+After the 'cognition' that an 'economic fact' must be concealed behind the 'moral consciousness of injustice', comes the final section (Finalabschnitt: the theory of Marx is a statement, i.e., an E-value, i.e., a vital-difference which passes through three stages, three sections, initial, middle and final: Initialabschnitt, Medialabschnitt, Finalabschnitt) ... i.e., the 'cognition' of this 'economic fact'.
+Or, in other words, the task now is to 'find again' the initial value, the 'world outlook', in the 'economic facts' in order to 'safeguard' this initial value.- This definite variation of the dependent series already contains the Marxian metaphysics, regardless of how the 'cognised' appears in the final section (Finalabschnitt).
+'The socialist world outlook', as the independent E-value, 'absolute truth', is given a basis 'retrospectively' by means of a 'special' theory of knowledge, namely, the economic system of Marx and the materialist theory of history....
+By means of the concept of surplus-value the 'subjective' 'truth' in the Marxian world outlook finds its 'objective truth' in the theory of knowledge of the 'economic categories'-the safeguarding of the initial value is completed and metaphysics has retrospectively received its critique of knowledge" (384-86).

-The reader is probably fuming at us for quoting at such length this incredibly trivial rigmarole, this quasi-scientific tomfoolery decked out in the terminology of Avenarius.
-But wer den Feind will verstehen, muss im Feindes Lande gehen-who would know the enemy must go into the enemy's territory.
-And R. Avenarius' philosophical journal is indeed enemy territory for Marxists.
-And we invite the reader to restrain for a minute his legitimate aversion for the buffoons of bourgeois science and to analyse the argument of Avenarius' disciple and collaborator.
+The reader is probably indignant with us for quoting at such length this incredibly trivial rigmarole, this quasi-scientific tomfoolery decked out in the terminology of Avenarius.
+But - wer den "Feind" will verstehen, muss im Feindes "Lande gehen"- who would know the enemy must go into the enemy's territory.
+100 And R. Avenarius' philosophical journal is indeed enemy territory for Marxists.
+And we invite the reader to overcome for a minute his legitimate aversion for the buffoons of bourgeois science and to analyse the argument of Avenarius' disciple and collaborator.

-Argument number one: Marx is a "metaphysician" who did not grasp the epistemological "critique of concepts," who did not work out a general theory of knowledge and who simply inserted materialism into his "special theory of knowledge."
+Argument number one: Marx is a "metaphysician" who did not grasp the epistemological "critique of concepts", who did not work out a general theory of knowledge and who simply inserted materialism into his "special theory of knowledge".